mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 :   Migrate all packages from one minor version of Greenplum Database to another.
 The option `--source <source_path>` specifies the path of the source `$GPHOME`, and the option `--destination <destination_path>` specifies the path of the destination `$GPHOME`.
 Additionally, the option `--pkglibs <pkglibs_path>` allows you to point to a location where you may place newer version packages for the destination Greenplum version; `gppkg` will upgrade these packages automatically.

 query [<package_name_string>] [<query_option>] [<command_options>]
 :   Display information about the extensions installed in the cluster. `<package_name_string>` is a string that specifies the package name.
 If it is an empty string, it will match all packages.
-If it is a simple word, it will match all packages which the word included in the name.
+If it is a simple word, it will match all packages with the word included in the name.
 Use `–-exact` to specify the exact package name.

     |query_option|Returns|
     |-------------|-------|